- 🥇

 This takes you directly to that market on Polymarket to:

-Once you've found a market on Coinrithm and understand the rules, here's how to trade.
+Once you have found a market on CoinRithm and understand the rules, here is how to trade.

-Polymarket runs on Polygon (Ethereum layer-2), so you need a Polygon-compatible wallet.
+Polymarket runs on Polygon (an Ethereum layer 2), so you need a Polygon-compatible wallet.

 Polymarket uses USDC (USD stablecoin) for trading.